-- (a) A business that sells or shares a consumer's personal information with a third party shall enter into an agreement with the third party that: - (1) Identifies the limited and specified purpose(s) for which the personal information is made available to the third party sold or disclosed.
-The purpose shall not be described in generic terms, such as referencing the entire contract generally.
-The description shall be specific. - (2) Specifies that the business is making disclosing the personal information available to the third party only for the limited and specified purposes set forth within the contract and requires the third party to only use it only for those limited and specified purposes. - Requires the third party to comply with all applicable sections of the CCPA and these regulations, including-with respect to the personal information that the business makes available to the third party-providing the same level of privacy protection as required by of businesses by the CCPA and these regulations.
-For example, only collecting and using personal information for purposes an average consumer would reasonably expect or other disclosed purposes compatible with the context in which it was collected, the contract may require the third party to complying with a consumer's request to opt-out of sale/sharing forwarded to it by a first party business, providing the required disclosures identified in section 7010, and to implementing reasonable security procedures and practices appropriate to the nature of the personal information received from the business to protect the personal information from unauthorized or illegal access, destruction, use, modification, or disclosure in accordance with Civil Code section 1798.81.5. - (4) Grants the business the right-with respect to the personal information that the business makes available to the third party-to take reasonable and appropriate steps to ensure that the third party uses the personal information that it received from, or on behalf of the business, it in a manner consistent with the business's obligations under the CCPA and these regulations.
-For example, the business may require the third party to attest that it treats the personal information the business made available to it in the same manner that the business is obligated to treat it under the CCPA and these regulations to their compliance with subsection (a)(3). - (5) Grants the business the right, upon notice, to take reasonable and appropriate steps to stop and remediate unauthorized use of personal information made available to the third party.
-For example, the business may require the third party to provide documentation that verifies that they it no longer retains or uses the personal information of consumers who have had their requests to opt-out of sale/sharing forwarded to them it by the first party business. - (6) Requires the third party to notify the business no later than five business days after it makes a determination that it can no longer meet its obligations under the CCPA and these regulations.
+- (a) A business that sells or shares a consumer's personal information with a third party shall enter into an agreement with the third party that: - (1) Identifies the limited and specified purpose(s) for which the personal information is made available to the third party.
+The purpose(s) shall not be described in generic terms, such as referencing the entire contract generally.
+The description shall be specific. - (2) Specifies that the business is making the personal information available to the third party only for the limited and specified purpose(s) set forth within the contract and requires the third party to use it only for that limited and specified purpose(s). - (3) Requires the third party to comply with all applicable sections of the CCPA and these regulations, including-with respect to the personal information that the business makes available to the third party-providing the same level of privacy protection as required of businesses by the CCPA and these regulations.
+For example, the contract may require the third party to comply with a consumer's request to opt-out of sale/sharing forwarded to it by a first-party business and to implement reasonable security procedures and practices appropriate to the nature of the personal information to protect the personal information from unauthorized or illegal access, destruction, use, modification, or disclosure in accordance with Civil Code section 1798.81.5. - (4) Grants the business the right-with respect to the personal information that the business makes available to the third party-to take reasonable and appropriate steps to ensure that the third party uses it in a manner consistent with the business's obligations under the CCPA and these regulations.
+For example, the business may require the third party to attest that it treats the personal information the business made available to it in the same manner that the business is obligated to treat it under the CCPA and these regulations. - (5) Grants the business the right, upon notice, to take reasonable and appropriate steps to stop and remediate unauthorized use of personal information made available to the third party.
+For example, the business may require the third party to provide documentation that verifies that it no longer retains or uses the personal information of consumers who have had their requests to opt-out of sale/sharing forwarded to it by the first party business. - (6) Requires the third party to notify the business after it makes a determination that it can no longer meet its obligations under the CCPA and these regulations. - (b) Whether a business conducts due diligence of the third party factors into whether the business has reason to believe that the third party is using personal information in violation of the CCPA and these regulations.
+For example, depending on the circumstances, a business that never enforces the terms of the contract might not be able to rely on the defense that it did not have reason to believe that the third party intends to use the personal information in violation of the CCPA and these regulations at the time the business disclosed the personal information to the third party.